Load forecasting in pre-dispatch and STPASA

 For more information on load forecasting in pre-dispatch and STPASA refer to the document below.

 AEMO uses forecasts from weather forecast providers as an input into the Demand Forecasting System (DFS).
-AEMO assessed the performance of its weather providers over the Summer 2018-19 and Winter 2019 periods, with the reports provided below.
+AEMO has assessed the performance of its weather providers over the summer and winter periods since 2018, with the reports provided below.
 AEMO is committed to collaboration with the meteorological industry to continue improving weather forecasting techniques for Australia's energy markets.